 Boys dressed differently depending on the occassion.
 Here thre were both dressup and casual occassions.
 Ooutfits varies a good bit depending on these two circumnstances.
 Boys wore suits and ties commonly when dressing up, but ther were fewer dressup occassions.
 And some boys might just wear a dress shirt and tie rather than asuit whn dressing up.
 There were a wide rnge of casual outfits, especially for the summer.
 This depending somewhat on age.
 Some outfit ha a kind of crossover usage such as sailor suits.
 There were fewer dressup occassioins han earlier in the decade.
 Boys wore short pants, knickers, and long pants for both dressup anbd casual occassions.
 Here age was more imporyant than the iccassion.
 Girls still wore mosly dresses even for casual wear.
 They would have a special party dress when dressing up.
 Girls might have summer frocks for play or wore just wore older resses.
 We do see some casul garmnents being win incluing rimpes and shor, but dresses wer more common.
 Anther category of clothing usage was school wear.
 Most children got a brand new set of clothes for each svchool year.
 Suits and tis were no longer very coimmon at schol, but nether did childrn where casual clothes very commonly.
 Boys did not yet wear jeans to school anb we see fewer boys in rural areas wearing overalls, especiallu by the end of the decade.

 American Cubbing was introduced in 1930 so that younger boys could participate.
 The English-style peaked cap was adopted, but the rest of the American uniform was entirely different and a blue and gold color combination adopted.
 Exploring and Rovering programs were authorized for older Scouts in 1933.
 The Order of the Arrow program was approved in 1934.
 Scouts answered President Roosevelt's request in 1934 to collect food and clothing for needy.
 Scouts celebrated the Silver Jubilee of Scouting in 1935.
 The 1935 National Jamboree cancelled due to epidemic of infantile paralysis.
 BSA membership passes 1 million in 1935.
 The first National Jamboree, Washington, D.C. in 1937 and attendance exceeded 27,000.
 Air Scouting was added to the BSA program in 1939.American Scouts and Cubs primarily wore knickers.
-Some Scouts wore short pants and kneesocks for camping, bit primarily wore knickers for most Scout activities.
-I'm not sure if some Cubs wore short pants, but primarily they wore knickers.
+Some Scouts wore short pants and knee socks for camp, but primarily wore knickers for most Scout activities.
+Some Cubs wore short pants, but primarily like the Scouts they wore knickers.

 The first hint of a new generation of textile fibers occurred in 1938 when DuPont announced the invention of nylon.
 The following year the company introduced nylon at the New York World's Fair.
 Initial production was limited, but stockings and underwear made of nylon sold well until the entry of the United States into World War II during 1941 when the new fiber was diverted to military use.
 Rayon also appeared in the 1930s and we see it being used in items such as suspenders.